f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab2.rst

 |image276|

-Add a rules into the list to allow HTTP, HTTPS, and SSH traffic as described in the next steps.
+Add a rules into the list to allow HTTP and HTTPS traffic as described in the next steps.

 +-------------------------+-------------------------------------------------------------------------------------------------+
 | **Name**                | allow_http_and_https                                                                            |